MatanCohe/IntroToImageProcessing/README.md

 ## About
 This project shows ideas that are in my opinion a must for anyone who wish to understand digital image processing.

+Requirements:
+*  knowledge Calculus linear algebra and probability.
+* Matlab or Octave with image processing packages.

 ### Assignment 1 - Histogram shape.

 In these assignment we wrote a function that receives a gray-scale image and returns a gray-scale image obtained by applying the histogram shape algorithm on this image where the histogram of the result image should match the histogram of the destimg.